 Why customize Mac drive icons?

-You may be wondering why change the icons for hard drives and other storage devices connected to your Mac.
-Well, for starters, you may not be a huge fan of macOS’ default drive icon which still represents a hard disk even though most modern Macs use flash storage.
+For starters, you may not be a huge fan of macOS default drive icon, which still represents a hard disk even though most modern Macs use flash storage.

-Perhaps you bought a USB thumb drive or an external hard drive for your Mac that came with the manufacturer’s own custom icon which may or may not look good on your current Mac wallpaper.
-Whatever the reason, you can easily customize Mac drive icons with a few clicks.
+Perhaps you bought a USB thumb drive or an external hard drive for your Mac that came with the manufacturer’s own custom icon, which may or may not look good on your current Mac wallpaper.
+Whatever the reason, you can easily customize the drive icons with a few clicks.

 How to customize Mac drive icons

-- Using your preferred web browser and search engine, download the image you want to use as an icon for a storage device on your desktop.
-Alternatively create a custom image for an icon in an image editor like Pixelmator or Photoshop and save it as a transparent PNG file.
+1) Using your preferred web browser and search engine, download the image you want to use as an icon for a storage device on your desktop.
+Alternatively, create a custom image for an icon in an image editor like Pixelmator or Photoshop and save it as a transparent PNG file.

-- Open up the image with Apple’s stock Preview app.
+2) Open up the image in Apple’s stock Preview app.

-- With the image open in Preview, choose Select All from the Edit menu or press Command (⌘) + A on the keyboard to select the entire image.
-You should be seeing marching ants moving around the image borders after you have made a proper selection in Preview.
+3) With the image open in Preview, click Edit from the top menu bar and choose Select All.
+You will now see marching ants moving around the image borders after you have made a proper selection in Preview.

-- With the image selected, choose the Copy option from the Edit menu or press Command (⌘) + C on the keyboard to copy image contents to the system clipboard.
+4) With the image selected, click Edit > Copy from the menu bar or press Command + C on the keyboard to copy image contents to the system clipboard.

-- This will open a Get Info window with a miniature version of the icon shown near the top-left corner.
-Click it once and then choose the Paste option from the Edit menu or press Command (⌘) + V on the keyboard to apply your custom image to the icon.
-You may need to provide administrative password before you’re allowed to paste the copied image as a new icon.
+7) Now, press Command + V on the keyboard to paste the copied icon here.
+It will apply your custom image to the icon.
+You may need to provide the administrative password before you’re allowed to paste the copied image as a new icon.

-You may also need to first disable macOS’ System Integrity Protection feature.
+You may also need to first disable Mac’s System Integrity Protection feature.
 When done customizing Mac drive icons, re-enable System Integrity Protection for your own security.
-If for some reason the new icon is not showing up in the Finder, you may need to log out and log back in or issue a “killall Dock” command in Terminal (without quotes) and press Enter.

 Automating image conversion to ICNS